39 Museums in Salvador: Discover the history and culture of Bahia

 • Reception, ticket office, lounge, café, shop, library, media library, research centre and cultural centre infrastructure area.

-• The City of Salvador and Its Music: Exhibition that explores the city’s neighbourhoods, their music and stories.
-It includes a large interactive model, three large projection screens, consultation stations and a studio for recording testimonies.
+• The city of Salvador and its music: An exhibition that explores the city’s neighbourhoods, its music and its history.
+It includes a large interactive model, three large projection screens, information points and a studio for recording testimonies.

-• History of Music in Bahia: Exhibition with nine video booths.
+• Musical History of Bahia: Exhibition with nine video booths.

-• The City’s New Music: 80-inch screen showing videos of new groups and up-and-coming singers.
+• The New Music of the City: 80-inch screen showing videos of new groups and emerging singers.

-• Who Makes Bahia’s Music: Room with 260 testimonies from the most important and representative figures in Bahian music.
+• Who Makes Bahia’s Music: Room with 260 testimonies of the most important and representative personalities of Bahian music.

 • Educational Entertainment: Studio and mixing booth.

-• Karaokêteka: A space where visitors can record their own clip with a chosen background, which can be shared on social networks.
-A video station displays all the recorded clips.
+• Karaoke: A space where visitors can record their own clip with a chosen background and share it on social networks.
+A video station displays all recorded clips.

-Cidade da Música da Bahia offers a complete and immersive musical experience, celebrating the diversity and innovation of the Bahian music scene through interactive and educational exhibitions.
+The Bahia Music City offers a complete and immersive musical experience, celebrating the diversity and innovation of the Bahian music scene through interactive and educational exhibitions.

 39. Baianas de Acarajé Memorial